andrewcooke/choochoo/docs/impulse.md

     impulse is calculated.
 This avoids calculating incorrect, high impulses when the data feed drops.

-The `gamma` and `zero` parameters allow us to encode beliefs about the physiological processes we are modelling.
-For example, if we believe that only intensive exertion is effective, we can raise `zero` to 3 or
-4. And if we feel that all exertion above that point should be weighted roughly equally then we can lower `gamma` to, say, 0.1, giving a curve that approximates a "top hat" response.
+    This step takes account of how much time was spent on training at this particular level of exercise.
+As discussed earlier, we assume that more time means more gains.

 ### Response Calculation

 ![Response Calculation](response.png)

-The response is calculated by integrating each impulse and then decaying with the appropriate time constant as time increases.
+The response is calculated by adding each impulse and decaying with the appropriate time constant as time increases.
 In addition, an arbitrary scale factor can be applied.

-By default, the time period (`tau_days`) is taken as 7 for Fatigue and 42 for Fitness.
+By default, the time-scale (`tau_days`) is taken as 7 for Fatigue and 42 for Fitness.
 The `scale` factor is 5 for Fatigue and 1 for Fitness (chosen arbitrarily so that the two values cover similar ranges).

 In the figure Impulses are represented by area (so the y axis is Impulse / duration).
 It is just possible to make out the increments in the Fatigue and Fitness responses as they integrate the Impulse data.
+Fatigue is, as expected, increasing more quickly than the Fitness (but will also decay more quickly once the exercise stops).

 ### Results
 ## Future Work